-Schumer, Clinton Announce Congressional Panel Backs $25.1 Million For Western New York Defense Projects
+Schumer, Clinton Announce Congressional Panel Backs $18.9 Million For Central New York Defense Projects

 Schumer, Clinton: Defense Projects are Vitally Important for the New York Economy and National Security

-U.S. Senators Charles E. Schumer and Hillary Rodham Clinton today announced that the Department of Defense Appropriations bill conference report filed late yesterday included $25.1 million for military projects in Western New York.
+U.S. Senators Charles E. Schumer and Hillary Rodham Clinton today announced that the Department of Defense Appropriations bill conference report filed late yesterday included approved $18.9 million for military projects in Central New York.
 The House and Senate must approve the bill before being sent to the President and signed into law.

-"This is great news for Western New York," said Schumer.
-"Additional funds will not only boost the area economy, but also put Western New York and New York State at the forefront of defense technology.
-As the men and women of our military bravely serve our country all over the world, the funding for these Western New York defense projects will vastly improve national security technology and will give our armed forces an even greater edge."
+"This is great news for Central New York," said Schumer.
+"Additional funds will not only boost the area economy, but also put Central New York and New York State at the forefront of defense technology.
+As the men and women of our military bravely serve our country all over the world, the funding for these Central New York defense projects will vastly improve national security technology and will give our armed forces an even greater edge."